 In the 1960's, Khrushchev predicted: "We will bury you."
 But in the West today, we see a free world that has achieved a level of prosperity and well-being unprecedented in all human history.
-In the Communist world, we see failure.
+In the East, we see failure.
 Technological backwardness.
 Declining standards of health.
 Even want of the most basic kind -- too little food.
 The Soviet Union still cannot feed itself.
-East Germany has made strides, but at
+East Germany has made strides, but at harvest time the news announcers still speak, to use the well-known phrase, of "the battle to bring in the crops."